 The Need For Network Time Synchronization

-While there's no question that a device on a network needs to show the correct time, it's also important that all network devices are synchronized for precise timestamping.
+While there's no question that a device on a network needs to show the correct time, it's also important that all network devices are synchronized to GPS for legally traceable timestamping.

 Accurate timestamping is key to root-cause analysis, determining when problems occurred and finding correlations.
 If network devices are out of sync by a few milliseconds or, in extreme cases a few seconds, it can be very difficult for network administrators to determine the sequence of events.